-With the information below, I hope to help you determine the type of website that will best fit your purpose.
+Also, if helpful, to help determine the type of website that will best fit your purpose, I have listed some questions below that should help narrow things down for you.
 Including a quick fact about website usability and why it is crucial for you as a website owner to understand its importance.
-First let’s get started on establishing the type of website you need.
+First, let’s get started on establishing the type of website you need.

 1. What type of website are you looking for?

 It may be a bit overwhelming at first, trying to understand and decide what kind of website is the best one for your purpose.
 With that in mind, I created a short checklist that will help you get started.
 The 4 most important questions to ask yourself when planning a website are:

 - What type of business is this for?
 I.e. shop, self-representing artist/professional, start-up, small business owner, corporation, organization, non-profit organization, foundation, hospital, etc.

 - What is the purpose of your online business presence?
 I.e are you planning on selling products from your website?

 - What do you hope to gain by having an online presence?
 I.e is it to generate more sales, or inform about a product/service, something else?